xapi-project/xen-api/doc/gen/README.md

-This is where the generaed docs go
+This is where the generated docs go